scalacenter/scala3-migrate/README.md

 # scala3-migrate
-This projects aims to make easier the migration to scala 3:
+This project aims to make the migration to Scala 3 easier:

 - migrate-libs: It will help you update the list of your `libraryDependencies`
 - migrate-scalacOptions: it will help you update your `scalacOptions`